 Next, consider the price of the designs.
 Sometimes, simple concoctions such as rainbow frosting are all the client wants.
 Other times, they want toys and other interesting developments right on top of the cupcake.
 Factor in your different design options and the respective cost.

-Don’t forget to add in the price for the equipment you use.
+Don’t forget to add in the price of the equipment you use.
 Cupcake pans and mixers aren’t cheap, and they don’t last forever.
 While you’re not expecting your clients to buy you brand-new tools, adding a little extra to the cupcake cost will allow you to save up for replacements.

 When you’re done calculating all of your costs, you can factor the amount into your total cupcake cost and have a better understanding of what you should charge for your cupcakes, depending on flavor and design.